 CSA Terms and Conditions

-Registration will be considered complete when the registration fee* and deposit of 1/3 of the semester’s tuition is received in the Music Center (MC) Office.
+Registration will be considered complete when the registration fee* and tuition (or at least a deposit of 1/3 of the semester’s tuition) is received in the Music Center (MC) Office.

 Deadlines for registration vary by program and are listed on the individual web pages.
 Deadlines are generally one week prior to the start of lessons or activities but may vary from semester to semester.
 Registrations after the stated registration deadline will still be accepted pending space in the class or program, but will be assessed a $10 late fee.